kid-pro-kuo/kid-pro-kuo.github.io/RESUME.md

 # Sebastien Kuo
-Localization Project/Program Manager
+Localization Program Manager
 | [sebastien.kuo@gmail.com](mailto:sebastien.kuo@gmail.com)
 | [917-388-7136](tel:917-388-7136)
 | [linkedin.com/in/sebastienkuo](https://linkedin.com/in/sebastienkuo)

-## About me
+## About Me
-Data-driven and adaptable program/project manager with 12+ years experience executing and managing end-to-end localization workflows at both startups and Big Tech.
-Strong record of delivering value by minimizing budget spend while maintaining quality and speed-to-market expectations to deliver impactful, relevant content aimed at diverse global audiences.
-Excels at building consensus and navigating cross-functional teamwork in fast-paced environments; turning ambiguity into shared success and securing buy-in from key decision-makers.
+Data-driven and adaptable program manager with 12+ years experience executing localization strategy at both startups and Big Tech.
+Strong record of delivering value through smart spending with minimal impact to quality and speed-to-market expectations.
+Focused on impactful content and user experiences built for a diverse global audience.
+Values transparent and goal-oriented relationships with stakeholders in order to navigate cross-functional teamwork, build consensus and align results to organizational objectives.

 ## Work Experience